-- Prevents and addresses all forms of harassment and discrimination in the workplace in line with ILO Conventions No. 100 and No. 111, including for example (this list is not exhaustive):
+- 3.11.1.
+Prevents and addresses all forms of discrimination in the workplace in line with ILO Conventions No. 100 and No. 111, including for example (this list is not exhaustive):

 - race, national or territorial or social origin,

 - caste, birth,

 - religion,

 - disability,

 - gender,

 - sexual orientation,

 - family responsibilities,

-- · marital status,
+- marital status,

 - union membership,

 - political opinions,

 - age, or

 - any other condition that could give rise to discrimination.

+- 3.11.2.
+Maintains evidence of procedures to effectively implement the policy covering all requirements prescribed by law to prevent the discrimination of workers, including domestic and foreign migrant, and at a minimum:

+- Hiring.

+- Remuneration and payment of legally granted social benefits,

+- Access to training,

+- · Working hours and overtime,

+- Unionization and collective bargaining,

+- Promotion,

+- Disciplinary practices,

+- Termination.

-- Ensures personnel are not subject to pregnancy or virginity tests under any circumstances.
+- 3.11.3.
+Ensures personnel are not subject to pregnancy or virginity tests under any circumstances.

-- Maintains records of worker reports of discrimination/harassment, disciplinary actions, associated investigations and corrective actions. - Provides training to employees on discrimination/harassment.
+- 3.11.4.
+Maintains records of worker reports of discrimination disciplinary actions, associated investigations and corrective actions. - 3.11.5.
+Provides training to employees on discrimination.

+3.12.
 Lay-off.
-The processor

-- Ensures any employee who has been in a continuous service for a year should not be laid off until he has been given a month's notice in writing, indicating reasons, unless he has been paid wages for the period, in lieu of such notice. - Ensures that, in an ordinary lay-off, the last person to be employed in a category of worker is laid-off first.
-If not so, the employer records the reasons for the same. - Ensures that, in case of closing of a factory due to economic bankruptcy, an alternative employment needs to be arranged with same remuneration on same terms and conditions, if notice or compensation isn't provided.
+- 3.12.1.
+Ensures any employee who has been in a continuous service for a year should not be laid off until he has been given a month's notice in writing, indicating reasons, unless he has been paid wages for the period, in lieu of such notice. - 3.12.2.
+Ensures that, in an ordinary lay-off, the last person to be employed in a category of worker is laid-off first.
+If not so, the employer records the reasons for the same. - 3.12.3.
+Ensures that, in case of closing of a factory due to economic bankruptcy, an alternative employment needs to be arranged with same remuneration on same terms and conditions, if notice or compensation isn't provided.

+3.13.
 Gender Equality.
-The processor

-- Has a documented policy concerning gender equality in the workplace. - Continually assesses and monitors gender equality in the workplace.
+- 3.13.1.
+Has a documented policy concerning gender equality in the workplace. - 3.13.2.
+Continually assesses and monitors gender equality in the workplace.

+3.14.
 Working Hours.
-The processor

-- Has a documented policy concerning working hours, overtime and mandated leave. - Keeps employees' total regular and overtime working hours to 60 hours per week unless defined otherwise by applicable law or a collective bargaining agreement. - Ensures overtime is voluntary. - Ensures that, when overtime work is needed in order to meet short-term business demand, such overtime work is managed in accordance with a freely negotiated collective bargaining agreement representing a significant portion of its workforce. - Provides one rest day in seven and annual leave.
+- 3.14.1.
+Has a documented policy concerning working hours, overtime and mandated leave. - 3.14.2.
+Keeps employees' total regular and overtime working hours to 60 hours per week unless defined otherwise by applicable law or a collective bargaining agreement. - 3.14.3.
+Ensures overtime is voluntary. - 3.14.4.
+Ensures that, when overtime work is needed in order to meet short-term business demand, such overtime work is managed in accordance with a freely negotiated collective bargaining agreement representing a significant portion of its workforce. - 3.14.5.
+Provides one rest day in seven and annual leave.

-- Provides annual and mandated leave in compliance with national and local laws. - Maintains records of employee work hours, overtime and leave.
+- 3.14.6.
+Provides annual and mandated leave in compliance with national and local laws. - 3.14.7.
+Maintains records of employee work hours, overtime and leave.

+3.15.
 Remuneration/compensation.
-The processor